francois-rd/coma/docs/source/tutorials/examples/modify_coma.rst

                               run_hook=coma.hooks.run_hook.factory("start"))
             coma.wake()

     This approach ensures that other commands are not affected.
+See :doc:`here <../core/forget>` for details on using :func:`~coma.core.forget.forget`.

 Wrapping with Functions
 -----------------------